Cryptographic agility

+In cryptographic protocol design, cryptographic agility or crypto-agility is the ability to switch between multiple cryptographic primitives.

-Cryptographic agility (also referred to as crypto-agility) is a practice paradigm in designing information security protocols and standards in a way so that they can support multiple cryptographic primitives and algorithms at the same time.
-Then the systems implementing a particular standard can choose which combination of primitives they want to use.
-The primary goal of cryptographic agility was to enable rapid adaptations of new cryptographic primitives and algorithms without making disruptive changes to the systems' infrastructure.
+A cryptographically agile system implementing a particular standard can choose which combination of primitives to use.
+The primary goal of cryptographic agility is to enable rapid adaptations of new cryptographic primitives and algorithms without making disruptive changes to the system's infrastructure.

-Cryptographic agility acts as a safety measure or an incident response mechanism when a cryptographic primitive of a system is discovered to be vulnerable.
-A security system is considered crypto agile if its cryptographic algorithms or parameters can be replaced with ease and is at least partly automated.
+Cryptographic agility acts as a safety measure or an incident response mechanism for when a cryptographic primitive of a system is discovered to be vulnerable.
+A security system is considered crypto-agile if its cryptographic algorithms or parameters can be replaced with ease and is at least partly automated.
 The impending arrival of a quantum computer that can break existing asymmetric cryptography is raising awareness of the importance of cryptographic agility.

 Example

 The X.509 public key certificate illustrates crypto-agility.
 A public key certificate has cryptographic parameters including key type, key length, and a hash algorithm.
 X.509 version v.3, with key type RSA, a 1024-bit key length, and the SHA-1 hash algorithm were found by NIST to have a key length that made it vulnerable to attacks, thus prompting the transition to SHA-2.